nexspace-startup/nexSpace/nexspace-frontend/src/features/threeDMode/README.md

 ## Next Steps

 1. Wire the join-nudge actions (wave, invite, DM) into the communication stack.
-2. Add click-to-move navigation, waypoint cues, and on-floor wayfinding arrows.
+2. Model interactive room objects (whiteboards, seating, game tables) and connect them to the store.
-3. Model interactive room objects (whiteboards, seating, game tables) and connect them to the store.
+3. Integrate room media surfaces with screen share, spotlight mode, and embedded slides/video.
-4. Integrate room media surfaces with screen share, spotlight mode, and embedded slides/video.
+4. Layer in moderation controls (locks, invite-only huddles) and scheduling reminders tied to rooms.

 ## Development Notes